seek-oss/braid-design-system/docs/Compiled Braid Migration.md

 import { vars as publicVars } from 'braid-design-system/css';
 import { vars as privateVars } from 'braid-design-system/lib/themes/vars.css';

-// Valid: fontFamily is available on private vars const { fontFamily } = privateVars;

 // Error: fontFamily is not available on public vars const { fontFamily } = publicVars;

+// fontFamily is available on private vars const { fontFamily } = privateVars;
 ```

 In the case of `vars`, the publicly exported `vars` object contains a subset of the properties available within the private `vars` object.